January 22, 1729

 Death of Johann Friedrich Blumenbach (1752-1840) in Gottingen, Germany.
 Blumenbach, a comparative anatomist, naturalist and physician, is the “father of physical anthropology”.
 He was a professor at the University of Gottingen.
 It was he who created the classification of “Caucasian, Mongolian, Malayan, Ethiopian, and American.”
 He is the author of Collectionis suae Craniorum Diversarum Gentium Illustrateae Decades (1790-1828).

 January 22, 1877

-Birth of Hjalmar Schlacht (1877-1970) in Tinglev, Germany.
-A banker, Schlacht was a key figure in German financial matters from the beginning of the century through World War I and the Weimar Republic into the National Socialist period.
-Schlacht had been the director of the Dresdner Bank from 1908.
+Birth of Hjalmar Schacht (1877-1970) in Tinglev, Germany.
+A banker, Schacht was a key figure in German financial matters from the beginning of the century through World War I and the Weimar Republic into the National Socialist period.
+Schacht had been the director of the Dresdner Bank from 1908.
 In 1916 he was named the director of the German National Bank.
 In 1923 he was currency commissioner in the finance ministry.
 In that position he headed a rigorous program to stop the inflation and stabilize the mark.
 Also in 1923 he was appointed head of the Reichsbank.
 From 1934 to 1937 he was the Minister of Economics.

 Since he opposed the policy of German re-armament spearheaded by Hitler and other prominent Nazis, Schacht was first sidelined and then forced out of the Third Reich government beginning in December 1937, therefore he had no role during World War II.
 He became a fringe member of the German Resistance to Hitler and was imprisoned by the Nazis after the plot of 20 July 1944.
 After the war, he was tried at Nuremberg and acquitted.